apastor/entropy-triangle-weka-package/README.md

 # entropy-triangle-weka-package
 A set of information-theoretic tools for the assesment of classifiers in Weka.

-This package is an implementation for Weka of the work of this papers:
+This package is an implementation of the work of this papers:

 * [Valverde-Albacete, F. J., & Peláez-Moreno, C. (2014).
  100% classification accuracy considered harmful: